 They may also enter at any other time to carry out emergency or essential works, giving as much notice as possible.

 Outside these, the site owner must give 14 days' written notice.

 If you would like more detail about the requirements for setting up and running a caravan site there is information available on the nibusinessinfo website:

 It is a criminal offence for anyone to make an occupier leave a caravan without a court order, such as making them leave by threats, violence or withholding services such as gas, electricity or water.

 It is also the occupier's right to the 'Quiet Enjoyment' of their home, a legal term, without the site owner or anyone else intruding into their home.

-You can find more information in the links below:
+You can find more information at these links:

 Holiday caravan sites

-Under the terms of the legislation, owners of holiday caravan sites must by law provide holiday caravan occupiers with a written statement setting out the basis of the agreement.
+By law, owners of holiday caravan sites must give holiday caravan occupiers a written statement setting out the basis of the agreement.
 This applies to anyone who rents a caravan pitch for more than 28 days.

 The written statement should include details of the parties and site involved.
-You can find more information in the link below:
+You can find more information at this link: